zhaoshuoxp/Pipelines-Wrappers/README.md

 ------
 ## trans_assemble.sh

-This script QC fastq files and align reads to hg19/GRCh37(depends on index and GTF provided) using HISAT2. *De novo* transcripts assembly will be performed by stingtie.
+This script QC fastq files and aligns reads to hg19/GRCh37(depends on the index and GTF provided) using HISAT2. *De novo* transcripts assembly will be performed by stingtie.

 #### Input

 * Paired-end fastq files.

 #### Usage